(625 ILCS 5/6-206.1)

 (a) Upon mailing of the notice of suspension of driving privileges as provided in subsection (h) of Section 11-501.1 of this Code, the Secretary shall also send written notice informing the person that he or she will be issued a monitoring device driving permit (MDDP).
 The notice shall include, at minimum, information summarizing the procedure to be followed for issuance of the MDDP, installation of the breath alcohol ignition installation device (BAIID), as provided in this Section, exemption from BAIID installation requirements, and procedures to be followed by those seeking indigent status, as provided in this Section.
 The notice shall also include information summarizing the procedure to be followed if the person wishes to decline issuance of the MDDP.
 A copy of the notice shall also be sent to the court of venue together with the notice of suspension of driving privileges, as provided in subsection (h) of Section 11-501.
 However, a MDDP shall not be issued if the Secretary finds that:

-(2) Death or great bodily harm resulted from the
+(2) death or great bodily harm to another resulted

 reckless homicide or aggravated driving under the influence involving death;